These are the classes I currently teach

 Build Your Own Website

 Many years ago, when I decided to design and build my first website, I knew that doing so would not be easy.
 I began by purchasing a few books (thick books!!) on the subject.
-I poured through them, trying to make sense of what I was reading and taking copious notes along the way.
+I pored through them, trying to make sense of what I was reading and taking copious notes along the way.
 Luckily, knowing code was not required.
 But there was still lots to learn.
 Finally, after much studying, worrying, and procrastination, I began the construction of my new website.

 Putting it all together was challenging.
 Back then, there was little automation within the web-building software.
 Everything had to be done manually.
 And because of the software’s complexity, I was constantly referring back to my reference books and notes.

 Luckily, this knottiness is a thing of the past.
-There currently are many companies online that let you quickly design and set-up a website without needing to be too technically proficient.
+There are currently many companies online that let you quickly design and set up a website without needing to be too technically proficient.
 This is possible due to the availability of professionally produced templates, lots of design elements that can be added by simple dragging and dropping, and the ability to easily add and modify both text and pictures.

 We will be working with Weebly (www.weebly.com) in this class – a highly rated and very popular website creation company.
 As of this writing, it has four pricing plans that range from $0 to $30 per month.
 Weebly is what I’ve used to build and maintain my four websites: www.peterglass.com, www.stockpeterglass.com, www.lifecoachpeterglass.com, and www.ministerpeterglass.com.